 The so-called “College Admissions Scandal” – also dubbed “Operation Varsity Blues” – is a high-profile example of honest services fraud.
 In 2019, dozens of people – including actors, lawyers, and business owners – were arrested in connection with a cheating scheme designed to help students get into elite universities.
 In this scandal, wealthy parents bribed and paid off third parties to get their child admitted to the elite college of their choice.
 In some cases, coaches were paid to admit unqualified students as recruited athletes.
 In other cases, ACT and SAT exam administrators were paid to fix the students’ scores.
 Dozens of people were convicted in the scheme, many of whom received federal prison time and steep fines.

 The Hobbs Act (18 USC 1951) outlaws robbery or extortion that affects interstate or foreign commerce.
-It was initially enacted to combat racketeering, or organized crime, in labor-management disputes, but it has been used for years to prosecute charges of bribery and public correction in state in local government.
+It was initially enacted to combat racketeering, or organized crime, in labor-management disputes, but it has been used for years to prosecute charges of bribery and public corruption in state and local government.

-The RICO Act (18 USC 1962) makes it makes it unlawful for a public official, “employed by or associated with any enterprise engaged in, or the activities or which affect interstate or foreign commerce, to conduct or participate . . . in the conduct of such enterprise’s affairs through a pattern of racketeering activity.”
-A Hobbs Act violation can become a basis for a RICO Act prosecution when there are two or more shareable or indictable or punishable predicate offenses.
+It’s important to point out that a Hobbs Act violation can also become a basis for a RICO Act prosecution when there are two or more shareable or indictable or punishable predicate offenses.
 The RICO Act makes the public official subject to higher penalties than under the Hobbs Act.
-A conviction under the RICO Act (with predicate acts of bribery) carries a potential 20-year sentence.
+A conviction under the RICO Act carries a potential 20-year sentence.

 Public corruption can take many forms, including border corruption, prison corruption and political corruption.
 Here’s a look at some examples:

 The laws surrounding public corruption can be complex.
-Charges can be brought at the state or federal level.
-If you are charged with or investigated for public corruption, reach out to our federal criminal defense attorneys for the most up-to-date laws, their application, and a strategy session.
+If you are charged with or being investigated for federal public corruption, it’s imperative to reach out to an experienced federal criminal defense attorneys today.
+Call 817-203-2220 for a free consultation.